Trehalose: properties, sources, biosynthesis, role, and digestion

 • It is a potential signaling metabolite in the interactions between plants and symbiotic and pathogenic microorganisms, as well as herbivorous insects.[18]
 Moreover, some bacteria and fungi rely on its metabolism for infectivity.[17]

-• It is a component of lipids found in cell wall of bacteria belonging to the genera Corynebacterium and Mycobacterium, where it plays a structural role.[11]
-For example, M. tubercolosis cell wall contains glycolipids derived from trehalose, such as sulfolipids, and diacyl-, triacyl- and polyacyltrealoses, where fatty acids are linked to the hydroxyl groups of trehalose and not of glycerol.[24]
+It is a component of lipids found in cell walls of bacteria belonging to the genera Corynebacterium and Mycobacterium, where it plays a structural role.[11]
+For example, M. tuberculosis cell wall contains glycolipids derived from trehalose, such as sulfolipids, and diacyl-, triacyl-, and polyacyltrealoses, where fatty acids are linked to the hydroxyl groups of trehalose and not of glycerol.[24]

-• Trehalose 6-phosphate is essential for the embryonic and vegetative development of plants, as well as for the metabolism of sucrose and starch.[23]
-It has been hypothesized that the main role of trehalose 6-phosphate is to signal and regulate, acting as a negative feedback regulator, sucrose levels.[26]
+Trehalose 6-phosphate is essential for the embryonic and vegetative development of plants, as well as for the metabolism of sucrose and starch.[23]
+It has been hypothesized that the main role of trehalose 6-phosphate is to signal and regulate sucrose levels, acting as a negative feedback regulator.[26]

 Molecular mechanisms of protective potential

-Trehalose it is involved in the response to abiotic stresses in different organisms.[17]
+Trehalose is involved in the response to abiotic stresses in different organisms.[17]

 It is believed that its protective potential is due to several mechanisms that act together, and are a consequence of its chemical properties, in particular that of being a non-reducing sugar.[27]